 Explore the OCID Child Well-being Dashboard

 Investigate a selection of health, educational, and social service indicators on child well-being using geographic, demographic and cross-program attributes.
 The OCID Child Well-being Dashboard allows you to explore interactions, investigate trends, and formulate key questions for research.

 OCID’s indicators of child well-being span from pregnancy and birth through high school.
-The Dashboard was launched with an initial array of indicators and more will be added over the next year.
+More indicators are added to the Dashboard throughout the year.